aws/aws-cdk-go/awscdk/awsapigateway/README.md

 * `MockIntegration` - can be used to test APIs.
 This is the default integration if one is not specified.
-* `LambdaIntegration` - can be used to invoke an AWS Lambda function.
 * `AwsIntegration` - can be used to invoke arbitrary AWS service APIs.
 * `HttpIntegration` - can be used to invoke HTTP endpoints.
+* `LambdaIntegration` - can be used to invoke an AWS Lambda function.
+* `SagemakerIntegration` - can be used to invoke Sagemaker Endpoints.

 The following example shows how to integrate the `GET /book/{book_id}` method to an AWS Lambda function: